 Frog Life Cycle for Kids

-The frog eggs really are beautiful with their perfectly rounded black dots and their surrounding jelly sacs.
-Frogs lay their eggs so the sac attaches to a branch in our pond, which makes observing their growth all the more lovely.
+The frog eggs are beautiful, with perfectly rounded black dots and jelly sacs.
+Frogs lay their eggs, so the sac attaches to a branch in our pond, which makes observing their growth all the more lovely.

 Life Cycle of a Frog Video